Some of the great GNU/Linux distributions

 Gentoo also has a solid project foundation in which a 7-member council is elected on a yearly basis.
 The council decides on global issues, policies, and advancements in the Gentoo project.

-However, Gentoo isn't for everybody as it isn't a binary software distribution.
+However, it is worth noting that Gentoo isn't for anyone as it isn't a binary software distribution.
 The source code is compiled locally according to the user's preferences and is often optimized for the specific type of computer, which can be quite time consuming.
 But Gentoo do provide precompiled binaries for some of the larger packages.

 In the past I have used Gentoo for some very specific use cases and the distribution has never failed me.